pavani1097/SnakeGame/README.md

-This repository about snake game by using pyhton and turtle.
+This repository is about snake game by using pyhton and turtle.